maths/moodle-qtype_stack/doc/en/Developer/Development_track.md

 ## Milestone 4.

 * Editing forms in Moodle to allow creation and editing of questions.
+  1. Get the form to display OK.
+  2. Create the database tables we need to save the question into.
+  3. Make it so that when you click save, it saves the question into the database.
+  4. Write the code that loads the question definition, and lets you preview it.
+  5. Make it so that when you edit an existing question, the form gets populated correctly.
+  6. Validate the form fields properly before saving.

 * Import and export of STACK 3 questions in Moodle's format.

 ## Milestone 5.